Mountains are full of natural obstacles, a seemingly insurmountable challenge for people who have limited motor skills.

 Mount Lagazuoi, however, is accessible to all.

-Even if Mount Lagazuoi lies in the heart of the rugged Dolomites, its summit can now also be reached by people with reduced mobility.
+Even if it lies in the heart of the rugged Dolomites, its summit can also be reached by people with reduced mobility.
+Now everybody can admire the universal beauty of the Dolomites,

 With no architectonic barriers from the parking at the Falzarego pass up to the panoramic terrace next to the mountain station, the Lagazuoi cable car is complete accessible to disabled people.